Scrappy Little Nobody: Reception

 Alex McCown of The A.V.
 Club called Scrappy Little Nobody "worth reading", stating the book is "the tale of an unusual life and oddball persona rising to fame, and it's a damn entertaining one."
 Kirkus Reviews was more critical, saying that "her attempts at humor often fall flat", and that "Kendrick is a scrappy little somebody now, but she should stick to acting."
 Vogue described it as "a charming, funny and sometimes probing collection of personal essays."
 The Winnipeg Free Press complained that the book was "filled with one average anecdote after another", but praised how she was "beautifully candid about the struggles she went through regarding body image as a young, underdeveloped girl and the anxiety with which she continues to grapple".
-The Buffalo News called it a "semi-satisfying look at what happens when you become a relatively well-known performer at a young age."
+Susan Wloszczyna of Buffalo News called it a "semi-satisfying look at what happens when you become a relatively well-known performer at a young age."